SUP Garbage Man

 Thanks for stopping by!
 Feel free to have a look around and don't be afraid to pick up the next piece of trash you find.

-Proud to partner with the Werner Paddles Sustainability Team and their Healthy Waters initiative.
+Proud part Werner Paddles Sustainability Team and their Healthy Waters initiative.
 The goal is simple, take responsibility to protect the places we paddle.
 Find out more at: https://wernerpaddles.com/about/healthy-waters

-Proud to partner with iRocker Paddle Boards to raise awareness and promote waterway stewardship.
+Proud ambassador for iRocker Paddle Boards to raise awareness and promote waterway stewardship.

-Here are some noteworthy items (quantity is in parentheses):
+Here are some noteworthy items I've found since the beginning: (quantity is in parentheses)